tytydraco/yessleep/out/The_Day_The_Dust_Fell_From_The_Sky.md

 Oh, I remember, as the festivities began winding down and people were leaving, out of nowhere came this really loud explosion.

-At first, I thought it was fireworks until this dust-like substance began to rain down onto the town and pandemonium broke out as people began to panic.
+At first, I thought it was fireworks until this dust-like substance began to rain down from the sky.

+Chaos began to brew as people were running for their lives.

-It wasn't long before the state police were called in to investigate the explosion and the CDC was called in because of the dust.
+It wasn't long before the state police were called in to investigate the explosion and the CDC because of the dust.

-The dust-like substance was like nothing I'd seen before it had a peculiarly grainy texture and smelled pungent too.
-Eventually, the people including the first responders who handled the mysterious dust began to fall ill too.
+The dust-like substance was like nothing I'd seen before it had a peculiarly grainy texture and smelled pungent too and it wasn't long before the people including the first responders who handled the dust began to fall ill.

-It wasn't long before the theories began to swirl about the origin of the dust.
-Of course, we would later learn that there was an explosion at the nearby research facility where the dust probably originated from.
+Soon the theories began to swirl about its origin and of course, we would later learn that there was an explosion at the nearby research facility where we speculated the dust came from.

 Not only was this dust affecting humans but pets too.

 All the pets that were exposed to the dust either got sick or died and even people in my hometown began to die too.

-Soon enough the dusk began to take a life of its own and scientists from all over were brought in to study the dust even the military was brought in but to no avail.
+Soon enough the dust began to take a life of its own and scientists from all over the world were brought in to study the dust even the military was brought in but to no avail.

 Eventually, my hometown was placed under quarantine until the scientists were able to learn more about the dust.
 It was hard to watch these people in Hazmat suits walking around my hometown but over time we learned to adapt to our new surroundings.